vanthaiunghoa/citus-iot-ecosystem/README.md

 Description
 ===========
 Citus™ IoT Ecosystem (https://apps.citus.io/) is a complete IoT solution which allows consumers start to develop, integrate their IoT products, visualize sensors data in a centralized platform and rapidly building their own sharing economy business model through the Citus™ IoT Platform.
+It supports dedicated infrastructure as well as shared infrastructure deployment model.

 | No. | Component  | Pulls  | Stars | Size |
 |---|---|---|---|---|